 4. If you haven't yet updated all your paperwork

 When you get your name changed, there are many steps to take in order to get every name updated!
-Your name is on everything from your credit card to your bank account, so you may not have updated all of your paperwork yet.
+Your name is on everything from your social security card and credit card to your bank account, so you may not have updated all of your paperwork yet.
 Keep careful track of who you have gotten a name change approval from so far, so that you'll never be at a loss as to which name to supply.

 Before you get official approval to use your new name, you can introduce yourself or identify yourself with your maiden name, then let them know that you are in the process of changing your name.
 This is often enough to satisfy requirements at places such as banks, as they understand that the name change process can be a hassle.
 It can certainly be more annoying when it comes to passports, since government officials tend to be more strict about names.